JackV2020/Neural-Networks-Understand-Create-Train-Use/code_improved/README.md

 This is what it is about.

-The script script_train_model_improved.py has extra functionality:
+The script script_train_model_improved.py has extra functionality.

  - training will stop early to use less time and avoid overfitting when
     - validation loss gets worse 5 times in a row (the best result is saved)